 Accounts become delinquent when you’re late on payment.
-Accounts are defaulted when the borrower fails to repay the loan as scheduled in the initial agreement.
+A default is usually where the relationship with the lender has broken down, typically as a result of missing several payments.
 Defaulted accounts will drop off your credit report after six years.

 County Court Judgements (CCJ), Bankruptcy, Individual Voluntary Arrangements (IVA) and Scottish Trust Deeds will have a negative effect on your Experian Credit Score.
 A CCJ record should drop off your credit report six years after the CCJ was raised.
 A bankruptcy or IVA record should also disappear after six years, so long as you’ve been discharged from the bankruptcy / completed your IVA. .

 Look out for unfamiliar or suspicious entries in your report, such as an account you didn't open, a sudden surge in the amount you owe or new credit applications you didn't make - they could mean you're a victim of identity fraud.